dougalg/presentations/a11y-code-along/Day 1.md

 .editorconfig
 ```

-Point out editorconfig with tabs
+Point out editorconfig with tabs.
+Show the "tab size" setting in VS Code to illustrate

 ### Start Basic Setup